+Geographical factors School's response We have a close proximity to the coastline and the river Children are taught to swim in Year 5; Water safety is consolidated termly in each year group.
+Geographical factors School's response The Village is situated on a main Children are taught about road safety from Nursery; Year 5 complete Bikeability training to ensure they road are safe when riding their bikes on the road.

+Social and economic School's response

+factors

-Geographical factors School's response We have a close Children are taught to swim in Year 5; proximity to the Water safety is consolidated termly in each year group. coastline and the river Geographical factors School's response The Village is situated Children are taught about road safety from Nursery; on a main road Year 5 complete Bikeability training to ensure they are safe when riding their bikes on the road.
-Social and economic factors School's response Children often play We teach children about personal safety and making the outside on their own at right decisions to keep themselves safe regarding their the park / woodland behaviour beyond school; Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing; Children are also taught about what 'peer pressure' is and how to respond appropriately to it; Children are also taught about 'stranger danger' and what to do if approached by a stranger.
-Peer group factors School's response Children have older Our curriculum teaches children about the issue of 'peer siblings who may be pressure'; influential to younger Children engage in different scenarios and are given family members. choices to make through role play; Children are taught to be confident and assertive through our PSHCE curriculum; Collective Worship and RE encourages children to think through and make the right choices; We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community; Theme week on different families and different love is covered during Pride month in June each year; Curriculum is carefully constructed to showcase diversity in all its forms without becoming tokenistic also allowing children to see themselves reflected in it; 1 We encourage any child feeling pressurised to 'talk it out' with an adult or share via a 'worry box'.
+Children often play outside on their own at the park / woodland We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school; Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing; Children are also taught about what 'peer pressure' is and how to respond appropriately to it; Children are also taught about 'stranger danger' and what to do if approached by a stranger.

+Peer group factors School's response

+Children have older siblings who may be influential to younger family members.
+Our curriculum teaches children about the issue of 'peer pressure'; Children engage in different scenarios and are given choices to make through role play; Children are taught to be confident and assertive through our PSHCE curriculum; Collective Worship and RE encourages children to think through and make the right choices; We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community; Theme week on different families and different love is covered during Pride month in June each year; Curriculum is carefully constructed to showcase diversity in all its forms without becoming tokenistic also allowing children to see themselves reflected in it; We encourage any child feeling pressurised to 'talk it out' with an adult.

-Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+Home factors School's response

+Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
 Through our Computing Curriculum, children are taught about online safety.
 Every child has signed our 'Acceptable Use' contract.
 Parents sign an 'Acceptable Use' contract too; Online safety including digital footprint is taught through PSHE curriculum; Weekly guidance on the latest apps from National Online Safety is provided to parents via social media and the Friday Flyer; Curriculum is adapted to cover specific issues when they arise.